learn-co-curriculum/ruby-oo-complex-objects-conclusion/README.md

 In this section, we have learned that classes act as blueprints for objects.
 When we define a class, we decide what attributes and behaviors (methods) should be associated with the objects.
-Then when instances of the class &mdash; the objects &mdash; are created, they have those state and behavioral properties.
+Then when instances of the class are created they have those state and behavioral properties.

 We worked through a few tasks such as: